LGBTQ+ Guide to Belgrade

 Savka is a lake surrounded by a large and popular recreation zone.
 On the south side, you will find good bars and restaurants.
 Opposite to this ‘fancy’ side of the lake, you will find the more alternative bars, as well as a nudist beach.
 This part of the beach has a welcoming atmosphere and is popular among the LGBTQ+ community.
-Cruising takes place in the bushes behind the beach, and in the bushes across the road.
+Men meet behind the beach.
 It’s quite a long walk from the bus station, so if you want to visit the beach you may as well rent a bike on the east side of the island.

 Location: 44.778676, 20.374166

 Belgrade Pride is an association founded in the autumn of 2010.
 Since then, it has organised hundreds of events.
 So far, the Pride Week has gathered a large number of international artists, who deal with artistic practices that question the boundaries of gender, sexuality and violence.
 Unfortunately, the Pride Parade as a street walk has been banned several times over the past years, but the organisation deeply believes new pride parades will take place in the future.
 The pride organisation also organizes a weekly book club at their LGBT info center.